-An optional K-12 Voluntary Student Accident policy is offered with various coverage options; e.g." 24 Hour coverage", at School coverage" and "High School Football coverage" is made available through a private agency.
+An optional K-12 Voluntary Student Accident policy is offered with various coverage options; e.g. 24-Hour coverage, at School coverage and High School Football coverage is made available through a private agency.
 The Parents/Guardians should review the coverages offered as there are limitations and exclusions that apply.
-Information and a link to the insurance company is available on the Dysart.org website at https://www.dysart.org/mainsite/pages/risk-management/1212/student-insurance-k-12-voluntary-student-accident-coverage During the school year, additional forms are available at the school and Parents/Guardians can apply by mail or online at the link on the Dysart.org website.
+Information and a link to the insurance company is available on the Dysart.org website.
+During the school year, additional forms are available at the school and Parents/Guardians can apply by mail or online at the link on the Dysart.org website.
 The optional K-12 Voluntary Student Accident policy is offered throughout the school year.
 The application and payments are made directly to the insurance company by the Parents/Guardians.
 The Parents/Guardians must directly contact the insurance company with any and all questions regarding the policy and/or coverage.